 - All children should wear sunscreen with an SPF of at least 15 on exposed skin. - Parent/guardian will apply the first layer of sunscreen prior to drop off. - Parent/guardians will provide the children with enough sunscreen (in a sealed labeled container) for later applications.
 One container per child, please.
-Childcare center standards recommend that a sunscreen spray or "roll-on" is provided to the staff to minimize skin contact.

-• Staff will be responsible for thorough follow-up applications after one hour in the water, after 2 hours of activity in the sun (due to perspiration), and/or any other time that it is needed.
+Childcare center standards recommend that a sunscreen spray or "roll-on" is provided to the staff to minimize skin contact. - Staff will be responsible for thorough follow-up applications after one hour in the water, after 2 hours of activity in the sun (due to perspiration), and/or any other time that it is needed.
 Please note that your child may have sunscreen applied on them by the childcare staff.
-Please explain this to your child before drop-off.
+Please explain this to your child before drop-off. - For children who have fair skin, freckles, or numerous moles, have blonde, red or light brown hair; have blue, green, or gray eyes; tend to burn easily and tan little or not at all; and have a family history of skin cancer, we recommend an extra t-shirt and hat be brought to wear in the water for extra protection.